 Head to Rick’s Cafe

-And, if you’re brave enough, join the hordes of adventure-seekers as they jump off the restaurant’s cliff face into the warm waters.
+Rick’s Cafe has some of the most breathtaking views of the Caribbean, especially at sunset.
+But if you’re there earlier in the day and you’re brave enough, you can join the hordes of adventure-seekers as they jump off the restaurant’s cliff face into the warm waters.

 Day 3 – Nine Mile